 Boundary Layer Observations and Processes

-The motion and mixing of air, moisture, and heat in the lowest few kilometers of atmosphere closest to the Earth’s surface drives weather and climate phenomena throughout the world.
-The right combination of conditions in this ‘boundary layer’ can influence how much rain will fall during a storm, the direction and distance that pollution is transported, or the strength and path of a hurricane, for example.
-Accurate measurements and better understanding of the atmospheric processes churning in the boundary layer are of key importance in improving weather and climate models and predictions.
+The processes occurring in the lowest few kilometers of atmosphere closest to the Earth's surface drive weather and climate phenomena throughout the world.
+The right combination of conditions in this 'boundary layer' can influence how much rain will fall during a storm, the direction and distance that pollution is transported, or the strength and path of a hurricane, for example.
+Many of the important atmospheric, surface, and cloud processes within the boundary layer, particularly in the polar regions, are not well understood and represented in current weather forecasts and global climate models.

-PSL’s Boundary Layer Observations and Processes Team is focused on advancing the understanding of atmospheric boundary-layer processes to promote improved prediction, modeling and analysis of weather, climate, and hydrology.
-We strive to improve the characterization, understanding, and capability to predict boundary layer structure, surface interactions, and phenomena through application of expertise in remote sensing, boundary layer physics, and modeling.
-These improvements are applied to advance specific research and forecasting areas that have a strong dependence on boundary layer processes, such as air quality, hurricanes, and renewable energy.
+PSL's Boundary Layer Observations and Processes Division focuses on advancing the understanding of atmospheric boundary-layer processes to promote improved prediction, modeling, and analysis of weather, climate, sea ice and snow, clouds and precipitation, air-sea interactions, and hydrology.
+We work to improve the characterization, understanding, and capability to predict boundary layer structure, processes, and surface interactions between the atmosphere, oceans, land, and ice through our expertise in remote sensing, in situ observations, boundary-layer physics, and parameterization development.
+We strive to form a unique bridge between observations, process understanding, and modeling.
+Applications and research span the marine, land, and frozen water environments including topics related to extreme events, precipitation, renewable energy, sea ice, and linkages between weather and climate.